 Tiptoeing on the stones, I stood among the walls that must have been someone’s home.
 A Tulsi Vrindavan on the other side told me which way the houses must have faced.
 A faint straight line told us the street and the houses on both its side.

 On the mud bed, lining the waterbody and on small mud islands in the water were the stubs of coconut trees.
-Imagine 35 years under water, and still standing, emerging every year to soak in some sun.
+Imagine 35 years underwater, and still standing, emerging every year to soak in some sun.
 Water has created patterns on them.
 Spiders have lost no time in weaving a web around some of them.
 They look ghostly.
 If I had visited in the evening, I might have mistaken them for ghosts talking to each other.

 Crossing the Khariz

 We moved ahead on the narrow road and passed by a deep gorge cut through the rock, called Khariz.
-I wondered if it a natural waterway or a man-made.
+I wondered if it a natural waterway or a man-made one.
 Looks like, it is manmade to connect some low-lying areas.
 Across the gorge is a cross in stone, surrounded by stones kept to create a boundary.

 Passing by the different pond like formations of water, we finally saw a tall structure.
 I knew this is Someshwar Mahadev Temple at Shrishtal.
 It was freshly painted and flags fluttered all around it.

 Temple was locked but the stone linga was visible.
 I said a silent prayer and walked around the temple.
 I was looking for cues to other smaller temples around the main temple.
 Did find a Linga, right with the Yoni.
 There were few other broken images in the same stone.
 Some of them had Haldi-Kumkum on them.
-There used to be a Betal temple in the village, but I could not locate it remains.
+There used to be a Betal temple in the village, but I could not locate its remains.

-I wondered how the temple would have worn a much more festive look every Mahashivratri, Chaitra Purnima or Dussehra.
+I wondered how the temple would have worn a much more festive look every Mahashivratri, Chaitra Purnima, or Dussehra.

 When I looked around from the height of the temple, the scenery around was haunting.
 Triangular peaks of hills reflected in the still waters around them.
 It was like standing in the middle of a bowl with hills forming its sides and puddles of water all around.